xshen053/data-structure-collections/List/Readme.md

 it = old_head.next

 # inv:
-# prev.next always points to new head after for loop
+# prev.next always points to new head
 # old_head.next always points to the first node after reversed list

 for _ in range(right - left):